pact-foundation/pact-core-mock-server/rust/pact_mock_server_cli/README.md

         --help    Prints help information

 OPTIONS:
-    -h, --host <host>            hostname the master mock server runs on (defaults to localhost) -l, --loglevel <loglevel>    Log level for mock servers to write to the log file (defaults to info) [values: error, warn, info, debug, trace, none]
+        --first-port <first-port>    the port that ports will start allocation from it -h, --host <host>            hostname the master mock server runs on (defaults to localhost) -l, --loglevel <loglevel>    Log level for mock servers to write to the log file (defaults to info) [values: error, warn, info, debug, trace, none]